Between 1867 and 1974, various cities in the United States had unsightly beggar ordinances, which were retrospectively also dubbed ugly laws.

-Exceptions to public exposure were acceptable only if the people were subjects of demonstration, (They put us on display.) to illustrate the separation of disabled from nondisabled and their need for reformation.
+Exceptions to public exposure were acceptable only if the people were subjects of demonstration, (They put us on display.) to illustrate the separation of the disabled from the nondisabled and their need for reformation.
 Source: Wikipedia

 I want you to imagine being forced to stay in your house, being fined, jailed, or sent to a workhouse because the sight of you made people uncomfortable.
 People called you disgusting.